 Great for the Tightest of Budgets

-Regrettably, the LDX120C is severely deficient when it comes to drilling or driving power and pales in comparison to the top-tier products.
+However, the LDX120C is severely deficient when it comes to drilling or driving power and pales in comparison to the top-tier products.
 We were thoroughly unimpressed with its performance when it came to using larger hole saws or driving in big bolts and aren't sure we would recommend using this drill for these types of tasks if you want to prolong its life.
 The BLACK+DECKER's battery delivered an uninspiring performance in our battery life tests and we overall thought it seemed much less durable than other drills.
-It's not the best for heavy-duty applications but it's our top recommendation if you are looking for a bare-bones drill on a tight budget.
+It's not the best for heavy-duty applications but it's our top recommendation if you are looking for a bare-bones drill on a limited budget.

 Read Full Review: BLACK+DECKER LDX120C